A link to a date such as “Fall 2012” takes you to that semester’s syllabus for the course described where the link appears.

 “Introduction to Film,” Fall 2011, Fall 2012.
 This course introduces terms and techniques in film analysis.
 Students explore films from multiple genres, periods, and cultural traditions while they write essays, analyze sequences of stills, and produce their own short films.

 “Film and Culture: The American Horror Film since 1960,” Fall 2012.
 This course examines mainstream American horror films as reflections on history and cultural conflicts, including films by Hitchcock, Wise, Craven, Carpenter, and others.

 “The International Horror Film,” Summer 2012.
 Focusing on the “extreme” turn in Europe and Asia, this graduate-level course considers recent films alongside the aesthetic philosophy of Burke, Kant, DeQuincey, Freud, Bataille, Kristeva, Deleuze, and others.

 “Survey of Film and Culture: ‘The’ Canon,” Spring 2012.
+Spring 2013.
+Spring 2014.
+Spring 2015 [incomplete].
 This course surveys and problematizes “the” film canon, studying works by Griffith, Murnau, Eisenstein, Welles, Hitchcock, Fellini, Godard, Truffaut, Kurosawa, et al.

 “Special Topics in Film: Film Theory,” Spring 2012.
 Selecting works from diverse historical and philosophical movements and pairing them with representative films, this course provides a foundation in critical theory.

 “Film and Culture: The Cult Horror Film,” Fall 2011.
+Fall 2013.
 Focusing on international horror films with established cult followings, students apply theories of genre and cult to gain perspective on film’s (counter)cultural impact.